-Cloacal malformations are rare, multi-system anomalies which require management by a team of multidisciplinary specialists including nurses.
+Cloacal malformations are rare, multi-system anomalies which require management by a team of an interprofessional specialists including nurses.
 This model allows for a collaborative approach to the myriad of preoperative, surgical, nursing and postoperative challenges often seen in these patients.
-Optimal functional outcomes result from a multidisciplinary approach beginning early in the child’s care at a high volume center dedicated to the care of these complex malformations.
+Optimal functional outcomes result from an interprofessional approach beginning early in the child’s care at a high volume center dedicated to the care of these complex malformations.
 (Level IV)

 |||Levitt MA,Peña A, Cloacal malformations: lessons learned from 490 cases.
 Seminars in pediatric surgery.
 2010 May [PubMed PMID: 20307849]|

 |||Warne S,Chitty LS,Wilcox DT, Prenatal diagnosis of cloacal anomalies.
 BJU international.
 2002 Jan [PubMed PMID: 11849166]|